 The British Chambers of Commerce Quarterly Economic Survey is the largest and most representative independent business survey of its kind in the UK.

-Each quarter, over 7,500 businesses – belonging to Chambers of Commerce in every region of the country – participate in the QES.
+Each quarter, more than 5,000 businesses – belonging to Chambers of Commerce in every region of the country – participate in the QES.

-Businesses are questioned on a wide range of issues, including: home sales and orders, export sales and orders, employment prospects, investment, recruitment difficulties, cash flow, confidence and price pressures.
+Businesses are questioned on a wide range of issues, including: domestic sales and orders; export sales and orders; hiring intentions; , investment intentions; recruitment difficulties; cash flow; confidence; and price pressures.

-The Monetary Policy Committee has made it clear that they pay sufficient attention to the QES and that this, and meetings with British Chambers of Commerce are very influential interest rate.
+The Bank’s Monetary Policy Committee has made it clear that they pay attention to the QES, and meetings with British Chambers of Commerce, when setting interest rates.